Do you see the world of sales shifting around you? If so, you’re not alone.

-Because, by the way, these ideas match up very closely with what buyers actually think when they’re surveyed.
+And, by the way, these ideas match up very closely with what buyers actually think when they’re surveyed.
 It’s pretty powerful.

-Sales Statistics #13: Most salespeople aren’t crushing their goals.
+#13: Most salespeople aren’t crushing their goals.

-Only 24.3% of salespeople exceeded their quota last year.
+According to our sales statistics study, only 24.3% of salespeople exceeded their quota last year.

 Now, this may not surprise you, but I was pretty blown away that only 24.3% of salespeople actually exceeded their quota last year.